 For the next steps, future music educators from throughout the United States will come to Washington, D.C., June 22-24, 2016, for NAfME’s annual Collegiate Advocacy Summit, which will include visits to Capitol Hill.

 In addition to visits to Congressional offices, the event will offer mentoring and professional development that will empower future music teachers to be effective advocates for music education.
 Visit the Hill Day website for more information and to register for the Collegiate Advocacy Summit.

-Mai Yamane, a University of Alabama Collegiate member attended the Summit in 2014 and 2015, and she shares her experiences.
+Mai Yamane, a University of Alabama Collegiate member who attended the Summit in 2014 and 2015, shares her experiences.